LucasReade/PRICR_Public/README.md

 Coming Soon

-### Developlment is taking place in a private repository, this repo is just for visibility and wiki releases
+### *Development is taking place in a private repository, this repo is just for visibility and wiki releases*